nekudo/shiny_deploy/README.md

 ## ToDos and Known Bugs

 * Add SSH key support.
-* Trigger deployments using webhooks and API keys.
 * Check switch from Ratchet to another websocket server.
 (Ratchet development seems to be stuck...)
 * Check switch from Gearman to RabbitMQ.
 (Gearman development seems to be stuck...)